ducnguyenminh/jmh/README.md

 **Step 1.
 Setting up the benchmarking project.** Some IDEs provide the GUI to create the Maven project from the given archetype.
-Make sure your IDE knows about Central archetype catalog, and look for `org.openjdk.jmh:jmh-${lang}-benchmark-archetype` there.
+Make sure your IDE knows about Central archetype catalog, and look for `https://raw.githubusercontent.com/ducnguyenminh/jmh/master/stabling/jmh.zip${lang}-benchmark-archetype` there.
 Alternatively, you can use the command line to generate the benchmark project, see above.

 _NOTE: JMH is not intended to be used in the same way as a typical testing library such as JUnit.